gryphonshafer/Quizzing-Rule-Book/content/rule_book/quiz_events.md

 - When a coach feels a logistical rule has been broken by the quiz officials
 - When a coach feels a ruling on a challenge is incorrect

 The protest must apply to the question or ruling that just occurred.
-The protest must be placed before the quizmastger makes known the next question's type.
+The protest must be placed before the quizmaster makes known the next question's type.
 If a protest is launched after question number 20 is completed it must be done immediately after the ruling is announced.

 The coach may only confer with their assistant coach and substitute quizzer, before protesting.